Table of Contents

 The same goes for the follow-through when you should allow the right heel to rotate fully forward.

-Experiment With Cart and Walking
+5. Experiment With a Golf Cart and Walking

 Some golfers find that getting in and out of the golf cart is more painful than simply walking around the course.
 If you find this to be the case, start by walking nine holes and invest in a really excellent golf push cart (or a caddie).